MoinSebi/pan-sv/README.md

 # pan-sv

 Bubble detection using pan-level approach in variation graphs.
+Reporting variation represented in the graph itself.
+PanSV has two output files: 1) bubbles statistic and 2) BED file for start and end position found in all sequences in the graph.

 ##Installation